RafaFT/100-days-of-code/r2-log.md

 After finishing the course, I also read a blog post about [HTTP Sessions](https://drstearns.github.io/tutorials/sessions/).
 The post was amazing and it taught me a lot about the workflow of a session, the differences between two types of tokens, a Digitally-Signed Session ID and JSON Web Token (JWT).
 It also talked about why a memory Database System comes in hand and two distinct systems of delivery (cookies and HTTP headers + local storage).

+### R2D18 - 2020/05/25

+Just like yesterday, today I spent my time studying.
+I read most of chapter one from [Go Web Programming book](https://www.manning.com/books/go-web-programming).
+I'm considering creating a new repo just for writing a summary of the book.